• Skip to main content

 • Scoop yolks out of eggs using a teaspoon.
 Place into a bowl and mash with a fork.

-• Add mayonnaise, chopped onion, curry powder, mixed herbs and a little salt and pepper to the bowl.
+• Add mayonnaise, grated onion, curry powder, mixed herbs and a little salt and pepper to the bowl.
 Mix with fork until smooth.

 • Use a piping bag and nozzle to fill the eggs, or simply spoon the mixture into the hollows left by removing the yolks.